AlJay1/Data-Collection-Pipeline/README.md

 I then made functions for each players first test, batting, bowling and all rounder stats.
 The for loop iterates through the container, and the .text method scrapes any text available from that section of the page into a list.
 I then return it with ''.join method to create spaces between stats to make it eassier to read.

-In the writing_up_data function, it calls the functions that scraps the data, and puts them into a dictionary and dumps it a json file with the json.dumps method.
+In the writing_up_data function, it calls the functions that scrapes the data, and puts them into a dictionary and dumps it a json file with the json.dumps method.

-The get_{player_role}_info tied all of it together by iterating through the lists of links return from the methods created in milestone 3.
+The get_{player_role}_info ties all of it together by iterating through the lists of links return from the methods created in milestone 3.

 # Milestone 5